Table of Contents

 Ultrasonography is a useful adjunct in the diagnostic armamentarium of hydrocele.
 It often subserves as the confirmatory authority and also conclusively rules out common differentials of inguino-scrotal swellings.

 Hydrocele is usually a simple straightforward clinical disease.
 Often however; closely related differentials can mar the diagnosis.
-The same are listed as follows:
+These differentials are listed as follows:

 - Testicular tumor